-If you encounter a problem, go through the following procedure before pursuing complex troubleshooting:
+If you encounter a problem that you are having difficulty in solving, go through the following procedure before pursuing further troubleshooting:

-- 1. Turn off your LifeBook notebook. - 2.
-Make sure the AC adapter is plugged into your notebook and to an active AC power source. - 3.
+- 1. Turn off your Tablet PC. - 2.
+Make sure the AC adapter is plugged into your Tablet PC and to an active AC power source. - 3.
 Make sure that any card installed in the PC Card slot is seated properly.
-You can also remove the card from the slot, thus eliminating it as a possible cause of failure. - Make sure that any devices connected to the external connectors are plugged in properly.
+You can also remove the card from the slot, thus eliminating it as a possible cause of failure. - 4.
+Make sure that any devices connected to the external connectors are plugged in properly.
 You can also disconnect such devices, thus eliminating them as possible causes of failure. - 5.
-Turn on your notebook.
-Make sure it has been off at least 10 seconds before you turn it back on. - 6.
+Turn on your Tablet PC.
+Make sure it has been off at least 10 seconds before you turn it on. - 6.
 Go through the boot sequence. - 7.
-If the problem has not been resolved, refer to the Troubleshooting Table, that follows, for more detailed troubleshooting information.
+If the problem has not been resolved, refer to the Troubleshooting Table, that follows, for more detailed troubleshooting information. - 8.
+If you still have the problem after taking all of the above approaches, please check our Web site at us.fujitsu.com/computers for possible known support issues.

-If you keep notes about what you have tried, your support representative may be able to help you more quickly by giving additional suggestions over the phone.
-8. If you have tried the solutions suggested in the Troubleshooting Table without success, contact your support representative:
+- If you keep notes about what you have tried, your support representative may be able to help you more quickly by giving additional suggestions over the phone. - Do not return a failed Tablet PC to your supplier until you have talked to a support representative. - 8.
+If you have tried the solutions suggested in the Troubleshooting Table and checked our Web site for possible solutions without success, contact your support representative:

-Toll free: 1-800-8Fujitsu (1-800-838-5487) E-mail: 8fujitsu@us.fujitsu.com Web site: us.fujitsu.com/computers.
+Toll free: 1-800-8Fujitsu E-mail: 8fujitsu@us.fujitsu.com

+Web site: http://us.fujitsu.com/computers

-Before you place the call, you should have the following information ready so that the customer support representative can provide you with the fastest possible solution:
+Before you place the call, you should have the following information ready so that the customer support representative can provide you with the fastest possible solu-

 - Product name

 - Product configuration number

 - Product serial number

 - Purchase date

 - Conditions under which the problem occurred

 - Any error messages that have occurred

-- Hardware configuration

 - Type of device connected, if any

-See the Configuration Label on the bottom of your notebook for configuration and serial numbers.
-(See figure 2-7 on page 10 for location)
+See the Configuration Label on the bottom of your Tablet PC for configuration and serial numbers.
+(See figure 2-8 on page 16 for location)